-Every university residence belongs to one of our residential villages.
+Every university residence belongs to one of our residential villages (North, West and East).
 Each village has a Residential Life team of full-time trained support staff.
 They are there to give you expert help, support and advice 24 hours a day, seven days a week.

 The team includes chief and senior residents who live in the residences.
 They provide approachable and familiar faces and will listen to you and offer support for whatever concerns or worries you have.

 The team also works with other support services around the University if needed.

 Contact details are available for each of the villages: North, West and East Residential Support Centres.